janverschelde/PHCpack/src/Python/PHCpy2/doc/source/welcome.rst

 about this document
 -------------------

 This document arose as an exercise in exploring restructured text and Sphinx.
-Even with a wonderful tool like Sphinx, this documentation is (just as phcpy) very much a work in progress...
+All good software document consists of four items: an installation guide, a getting started, a tutorial, and a reference manual.
+This document combines all four.
+In its current state, phcpy is a collection of modules, with a focus on exporting the functionality of PHCpack.
+The design is functional.
+The package does not define nor export an object oriented interface.